-If you want the quickest and most effective way to exterminate moths and keep them away from your home for good, a moth pest control specialist like Ryan at Ant & Garden Pest Control in Beaverton Oregon can do the job for you.
+If you want the quickest and most effective way to exterminate moths and keep them away from your home for good, a moth pest control specialist like Ryan at ANT & GARDEN ORGANIC PEST CONTROL in Beaverton Oregon can do the job for you.

 First, I will figure out how moths gained entry into your home.
 I will also inspect both your kitchen and pantry, as well as dark and undisturbed areas of your house to find any food source that may be inviting moths to breed and grow.
 Then, I will formulate the right organic pest control treatment plan to exterminate any existing moths including their eggs and larvae and ensure they won’t be coming back to invade your home again.
 My proprietary organic spray is safe to use around humans and pets so there’s no need to worry about the safety of your family.

-Give me a call today at Ant & Garden Pest Control in Beaverton so we can talk about your moth problem and schedule an onsite assessment so you can be on your way to a moth-free home for good!
+Give me a call today at ANT & GARDEN ORGANIC PEST CONTROL in Beaverton so we can talk about your moth problem and schedule an onsite assessment so you can be on your way to a moth-free home for good!

-Fully-bonded and insured, Ant & Garden Pest Control in Beaverton, OR offers safe, eco-friendly pest control services customized to your home and garden needs.
+Fully-bonded and insured, ANT & GARDEN ORGANIC PEST CONTROL in Beaverton, OR offers safe, eco-friendly pest control services customized to your home and garden needs.

-Our fully licensed master technician will ensure your home is completely free from ants and other pests – all year round.
+Ryan, our fully-licensed master technician and pest control guy will ensure your home is completely free from ants and other pests – all year round.

 For questions and free consultation, don’t hesitate to contact us.